 As we just discussed above, Salmon contains some of the highest levels of the Omega 3 Fatty Acids of any fish.
-This factor can give Salmon a lead over other fish.
+This factor can give Salmon a lead over many other fish ingredients.

 Low Mercury Content

 One advantage of Salmon when compared to other fish is that it contains lower levels of mercury.
-Mercury is absorbed towards the start of the ocean food chain and is then passed on to predatory fish.
+Mercury is absorbed towards the start of the ocean food chain and is then passed on to predatory fish like Salmon.

-When small amounts of mercury are consumed for a prolonged period of time, mercury levels in a dogs body can build up.
+When small amounts of mercury are consumed by a dog for a prolonged period, the mercury levels in a dog’s body can build up.

-This build-up can cause some adverse health effects which can be seriously harmful or damaging.
-The effects can vary in severity but can include cognitive issues, difficulties walking or balancing, and kidney failure.
+This build-up can cause some adverse health effects, which in rare cases can be seriously harmful or damaging.
+The results of these extreme examples can vary in severity but can include cognitive issues, difficulties walking or balancing, and kidney failure.